0oSaraho0/pp3-adventure_game/README.md

 ## Initial Concept

-The player of this game navigates their way through the Deamon Realm to find their sister who has been taken by the Deamon King.
-They must collect objects and pass different stages of the game to reach the Deamon King's castle and save their sister.
+The player of this game navigates their way through the Demon Realm to find their sister who has been taken by the Demon King.
+They must collect objects and pass different stages of the game to reach the Demon King's castle and save their sister.

 This game is aimed at anyone who can read that likes to play fun games.
 There are some interesting ways to die in the game so parental guidance may be required for younger children.
 This may be more fun for adults to play who can remember playing text-based games as a child.